Back to Blog

 Instead of removing frequencies, additive synthesis builds sounds by combining multiple sine waves (pure tones) at different frequencies and amplitudes.

-Each sine wave represents a harmonic overtone, and when combined, they create complex sounds with rich harmonic content.
+Each sine wave represents a harmonic overtone, and when combined, they create complex sounds with epic harmonic content.

 Additive - Unison